6-Definition of the effective area for tension members.

 Solved example 4-1: How can we estimate the shear lag factor for a single angle?

 It is required to determine the shear lag factor U, the net area An, and the effective area Ae.
-We have an angle of 5x5x3/8 inch, with 4 bolts connected to one plate from one side.
+We have an angle measuring 5x5x3/8 inch, with 4 bolts connecting one plate to the other on one side.

 We want to estimate the value of U. Bolts, which are four 3/4-inch A325 N bolts, so we can estimate the hole diameter by adding 1/8 inch to the bolt diameter.

 The hole’s diameter is 7/8 inch.
-Our expression U=1- xฬ…/ L, where xฬ… is the distance perpendicular to the load.
+Our expression U=1- x̅/ L, where x̅ is the distance perpendicular to the load.
 Refer to the table.
-Then, we get the gross area for angle 5x5x 3/8 inch, which is 3.65 inch2.
+Then we get the gross area for the 5x5x3/8-inch angle, which is 3.65 in^2.

 Solved problem 4-1 for the estimation of U value.

-This is the calculation for the U value, but if we refer to the table, U=0.80 for four or more fasteners, as in the third case of the table, as shown.
+This is the calculation for the U value, but according to the table, U = 0.80 for four or more fasteners, as in the third case shown.

 Data for angle 5x5x3/8 from Table 1-7 to get the y bar value.